Guillermo del Toro's Pinocchio: Plot

+After Pinocchio comes back to life, an army officer hears about him and meets up with Geppetto.
+The officer tells Geppetto that Pinocchio may be a distraction by others and should be sent to military youth camp by law.
+Geppetto is conflicted over sending Pinocchio to youth camp or sending him to perform in the circus.
+Seeing Geppetto upset, Pinocchio decides to earn money for him by performing in the circus, and to avoid being conscripted into the Army by the Podestà, who thinks his immortality makes him the ideal soldier.
+A jealous Spazzatura, the former star, reveals to Pinocchio that Volpe has been lying to him about sending half their profits to Geppetto.
+Hearing this, Volpe viciously beats Spazzatura as a result, upsetting Pinocchio, who performs a song ridiculing Benito Mussolini while he is in attendance.
+Mussolini has Pinocchio executed and the circus burned down.

-Pinocchio befriends the Podestà's son, Candlewick, who is afraid of disappointing his father.
-After a training game between two teams led by Pinocchio and Candlewick ends in a tie, the Podestà orders Candlewick to shoot Pinocchio.
-Candlewick refuses and stands up to his father.
-The training camp is then bombed by Allied aircraft, killing the Podestà, while Candlewick and the other boys flee.
+Once revived, Pinocchio is taken by the Podestà to military recruit training, where other boys are trained for war.
+He befriends the Podestà's mistreated son, Candlewick.
+At a training game, Pinocchio and Candlewick win in a tie; the Podestà orders Candlewick to shoot Pinocchio, but he refuses and finally stands up to his father.
+The training camp is then bombed by Allied aircraft, killing the Podestà, while the boys flee.
 Pinocchio is captured by Volpe, who tries to burn him to death as revenge for ruining his career.
-Spazzatura saves Pinocchio, resulting in Volpe falling off a seaside cliff to his death alongside Pinocchio and Spazzatura during a struggle with the monkey.
+Spazzatura saves Pinocchio and attacks Volpe, resulting in all three falling off a seaside cliff, which kills Volpe.

-Lost at sea, Pinocchio and Spazzatura are swallowed by a giant dogfish.
-Inside the monster's belly, Pinocchio and Spazzatura find Geppetto and Sebastian, who were also swallowed during their search for Pinocchio.
-Thanks to an idea by Sebastian, Pinocchio lies to make his nose grow into a large branch, thus forming a bridge leading out of the monster's blowhole.
-Making their escape as the monster attempts to eat them again, Pinocchio sacrifices himself by detonating a naval mine inside the monster, killing them both.
+Lost at sea, Pinocchio and Spazzatura are swallowed by the Terrible Dogfish.
+Inside its belly, Pinocchio and Spazzatura find Geppetto and Sebastian, who were also swallowed during their search for Pinocchio.
+Sebastian realizes they can escape the dogfish by climbing out of its blowhole.
+Pinocchio lies to make his nose grow into a large branch, forming a bridge leading out of the monster's blowhole.
+As the dogfish attempts to eat them again, Pinocchio sacrifices himself by detonating a naval mine inside the dogfish, killing them both.
 Upon meeting Death again, Pinocchio demands to be sent back early to save Geppetto from drowning.
-Death warns him that doing so will make him mortal, but Pinocchio breaks the hourglass to return and ends up drowning while saving his father.
-The Wood Sprite reappears to a mourning Geppetto and Sebastian uses his wish to make her revive Pinocchio.
+Aware that it will make him mortal, Pinocchio breaks the hourglass to return and dies saving his father.
+The Wood Sprite reappears to a mourning Geppetto and Sebastian, who uses his wish to make her revive Pinocchio.

-Pinocchio returns home with his father, Sebastian and Spazzatura to live together as a family.
-Outliving all of his loved ones, Pinocchio decides to travel the world.
+Pinocchio, Geppetto, Sebastian, and Spazzatura return home to live together as a family.
+After outliving all of them, Pinocchio decides to travel the world and find his own place in life.